-This page contains official 2020/2021 WAEC and JAMB subject combination (admission requirements) for Information and Communication Technology, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2022 WAEC and JAMB subject combinations (admission requirements) for Information and Communication Technology (ICT), including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Course||Information and Communication Technology|